 4 large hard-boiled EGGS, peeled

-4 thin pretzel OR crisp bread sticks
+4 thin pretzels, celery sticks OR carrots sticks

 1/4 cup refrigerated ranch OR dill dip